Zlatan Ibrahimović Net Worth: His Earnings, Brand Deals, Fancy Watches

 A glimpse at his personal life

-Zlatan Ibrahimović was born in 1981 in Sweden, although his family does not have Swedish origins (they hail from Bosnia).
+Zlatan Ibrahimović was born in 1981 in Sweden, although his family does not have Swedish origins.
 His father is Bosnian whereas his mother comes from Croatia.

 Zlatan is married to Helena Seger, a successful model and businesswoman, who herself has an estimated net worth of approximately USD 130 million.
 The couple have been together for 18 years and have two children, Maximilian and Vincent.